T-Flet/GPy-ABCD/README.rst

 Project Structure
 -----------------

-A paper on GPy-ABCD and its differences from the original ABCD is planned, but for the time being read the paper mentioned above for a full picture of what an ABCD system is.

-However, briefly, it consists in exploring a space of compositional kernels built from a few carefully selected base ones, returning the best fitting models using them and generating simple text interpretations of the fits based on the functional shapes of the final composed covariance kernels and parameter values.
+Briefly, the ABCD process consists in exploring a space of compositional kernels built from a few carefully selected base ones, returning the best fitting models using them and generating simple text interpretations of the fits based on the functional shapes of the final composed covariance kernels and parameter values.